mike-ivs/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 plt.legend(loc="best")
 plt.title("Regressor predictions and their average")

 plt.show()
 ~~~
 {: .language-python}

 ![Regressor predictions and average from stack](../fig/house_price_voting_regressor.svg)

-FInally, lets see how the average compares against each single estimator in the stack?
+Finally, lets see how the average compares against each single estimator in the stack?

 ~~~
 print(f'random forest: {rf_reg.score(X_test, y_test)}')